 “Ladies and gentlemen,” said David in Spanish, sweating profusely, his hands shaking.
 He pointed at the dartboard.
 “Today is a landmark occasion.
 Last month in Munich, Germany beat Holland in the World Football Cup.
 Tonight, England, because they are useless at football, compete in what is now their only remaining talented sport.
 Tonight, the first darts match ever between Spain and England will take place in The Fontainebleau.”

-He then gave a brief explanation about how play proceeded and the scoring system.
+He gave a brief explanation about how play proceeded and the scoring system.

 “Can the first two players step forward?
 Please tell me your names so I can inform everyone and silence while the players are concentrating.
 Any noise can put them off their aim and as scorer, I am standing in a most precarious position.
 Drinks will only be served in between rounds.”